Could your pup be a future Crufts winner? The best dog agility equipment will help with training

 Agility Right from the Start by Eva BertilssonEva Bertilsson/Emelie Johnson Vegh/Amazon

 Last but not least, if you're a total beginner, first-time dog owner, or just looking to learn more - we recommend reading this book by Eva Bertilsson and Emelie Johnson Vegh, which will break all the tips and tricks down into easy-to-read information.
-Then take the theory and put it into practice!
+Then, take the theory and put it into practice!
+Although, some may find it easier just to get out there and start the training prior to reading.

 Pros